Do AI-Generated Images Have Copyright? The 5 Questions You Must Know About Commercial Midjourney and Stable Diffusion Use in 2026

 FAQ

-I drew the picture using Midjourney.
-Can the customer directly use it as a LOGO?
+I made the image with Midjourney.
+Can the client use it directly as a logo?

 Not recommended.
-The core requirements of a LOGO are exclusivity and trademark registration.
-However, images generated by AI cannot be copyrighted in most jurisdictions, which means that others can generate almost the same image, and the risk of trademark squatting is high.
-If you must use AI to create a prototype LOGO, you must do a lot of manual redesign.
-Vectorization, font customization, color specifications, etc. are all completed manually by the designer.
+The core requirements of a logo are exclusivity and trademark registrability, but AI-generated images cannot obtain copyright in most jurisdictions, meaning others can generate nearly identical images and the risk of trademark squatting is high.
+If you must use AI to produce a logo prototype, you must do extensive manual redesign—vectorization, font customization, and color specifications all completed by hand by a designer.

-no. The registration solves the operational compliance issues of the platform.
-Specific to a certain picture of the user, the copyright ownership, commercial scope, portrait rights, and reference picture risks must still be confirmed one by one according to the above items.
-Registration is a necessary condition but not a sufficient condition and cannot be equated to no risk.
+No. Filing resolves the platform's operational compliance.
+For a specific image of a user's, the copyright ownership, scope of commercial use, portrait rights, and reference-image risk must still be confirmed item by item according to the points above.
+Filing is a necessary condition, not a sufficient one, and cannot be equated with no risk.

-Look specifically at domains and scenarios.
-If it is used privately, it does not constitute infringement, but if it is used in a commercial project, directly using the name of a living artist as a prompt is suspected of unfair imitation and unfair competition.
-Deceased artists and public domain works are less risky.
-A safe bet is to use a style description instead, such as "Van Gogh style" to "Post-Impressionist brushstrokes with rich colors."
+It depends on the jurisdiction and scenario.
+For private use it does not constitute infringement, but in a commercial project, using a living artist's name directly as a prompt is suspected of improper imitation and unfair competition.
+Deceased artists and public-domain works carry lower risk.
+A safe approach is to switch to a style description—for example, changing "Van Gogh style" to "Post-Impressionist brushstrokes with rich color."

-I took the photos myself as a reference image.
-Do I own the copyright of the transferred image?
+I used a photo I took myself as the reference image.
+Do I own the copyright of the redrawn image?

 Part of it is yours.
-The copyright of the original reference picture belongs to you.
-If the reproduced picture has significant AI intervention, the AI-involved part does not constitute a work in most jurisdictions.
-It depends on whether you have done significant human re-creation in the future.
-After comprehensive judgment, the copyright ownership of selfie redrawing is clearer than pure AI generation.
+The copyright of the original reference photo belongs to you.
+If the redrawn image involves significant AI intervention, in most jurisdictions the AI-involved part does not constitute a work; it depends on whether you subsequently did significant human re-creation.
+On balance, the copyright ownership of a redrawn selfie is clearer than that of pure AI generation.

-How to deal with copyright differences in cross-border projects
+How do I handle copyright differences in cross-border projects?

-The safest approach is to follow the strictest legal jurisdiction.
-If the same project is to be launched in China, the United States and Europe, documents must be prepared in accordance with the requirements of the EU AI Act and the U.S. Copyright Office guidelines, including training data transparency, prompt word records, and evidence of human creation.
-The project delivery cost of doing this is higher, but it can avoid any market overturn.
+The safest approach is to follow the strictest jurisdiction.
+If the same project is to launch in China, the U.S., and Europe, prepare documentation according to the requirements of the EU AI Act plus the U.S. Copyright Office guidance, including training-data transparency, prompt records, and evidence of human creation.
+Doing this raises the project delivery cost, but it avoids a blowup in any single market.

-AI drawing has reduced the marginal cost of image production to almost zero, but the complexity of copyright matters has not decreased but increased.
-Spend ten minutes checking these common questions before commercial use, and you will avoid many pitfalls in the future.
+AI image generation has pushed the marginal cost of producing images to nearly zero, but the complexity of copyright has not decreased—it has increased.
+Spend ten minutes running through these common questions before commercial use, and you'll avoid a good many pitfalls down the line.

 📝 本文来自抖文 www.douwen.me ,转载请保留出处。